Our newsletter, Carpentry Clippings, appears every two weeks.

 Optional: Toolshed (Posts from our Past): A place to highlight handy posts from the blog or discussion list archives that might still be relevant to postings to lists and other issues.

 Community Job postings: Includes information that has come through on the Discuss email list, Twitter, and other media.

 Other places to connect: This section is standardised for all newsletter issues.

-This information is intended for staff or community members who have taken on the responsibility of publishing the newsletter.
+This information is intended for Core Team or community members who have taken on the responsibility of publishing the newsletter.